prof-rossetti/internet-technologies/exercises/express-app/checkpoints/3-extension.md

 ## Index Routes

-Let's create the routing and views for a few more pages (i.e. "About" and "Hello"), and include consistent navigation across all pages:
+Let's create the routing and views for a few more pages, and include consistent navigation across all pages:

-Updated "index.ejs" view:
+Update the "index.ejs" file in the "views" directory, to include `nav` and `footer` elements:

 ```html
 <!DOCTYPE html>